Tier 1 Entrepreneur Extension Visa Guidance

 To apply for an extension on your Tier 1 (Entrepreneur) Visa, you will need to provide the following supporting documents (this is not an exhaustive list):

-- Your business accounts and an accounts compilation report provided by your accountant that shows the investment you have made in the business of £50,000 or £200,000 (applicable required funds).
+• Your business accounts and an accounts compilation report provided by your chartered accountant that shows the investment you have made in the business of £50,000 or £200,000 (applicable required funds).

-- Evidence of the creation of two full-time jobs (30 hours per week) for settled workers that have existed for at least 12 months.
-You will need to provide passport copies, wage slips, HMRC documents of payment of salaries and correct taxes, employment contracts and evidence of the settled status of the employees.
+• Evidence of the creation of two full-time jobs (30 hours per week) for settled workers that have existed for at least 12 months.
+You will need to provide passport copies, evidence of the settled status of the employees, wage slips, HMRC documents of payment of salaries and correct taxes, employment contracts.

 How Can I Qualify for the Accelerated Tier 1 (Entrepreneur) Extension Route?